franzhaas/robotframework-concurrent/README.md

  - Show the current state of concurrent robot framework executions.
  - propose changes to robot framework
- - base the workshop at robocon about concurrency
+ - base the workshop at robocon about concurrency but mainly as a training aid for a workshop at robocon 2025

 ## Why reinvent the wheel?
  - [thread enabled fork](https://github.com/test-fullautomation/robotframework-documentation)